A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 “I’d be a lot more sure of myself watching paint dry,” replied Trowa.
 “I could make paint dry by–”

 Quatre cut him off with a laugh, which made his, “Seriously, Trowa,” seem a little incongruous.
 “You have nothing to worry about.”

-Trowa did not look entirely convinced, and Quatre decided it was time to pull out the big guns.
-Not the puppy-dog eyes this time, either; he was going to skip that and go straight to what he hoped would put a quick and decisive end to the debate.
-Shifting in the chair, running one hand up Trowa’s neck and into his hair and putting his lips next to Trowa’s ear, he murmured, “You know, ever since our first time, I’ve been dying to feel you inside me.”
+Trowa didn’t look entirely convinced, and Quatre decided to pull out the big guns.
+Not the puppy-dog eyes this time, either; he would skip that and go straight to what he hoped would put a quick and decisive end to the debate.
+Shifting in the chair, running one hand up Trowa’s neck and into his hair and putting his lips against Trowa’s ear, he murmured, “You know, ever since our first time, I’ve been dying to feel you inside me.”
 Briefly he mouthed the cartilage and closed his teeth gently on the lobe before applying his final persuasive statement: “You don’t even have to use a condom.”

 Trowa’s eyes were wide when Quatre pulled back far enough to see them.
 “You always use a condom.”

 “Yes, but I just got tested, and everything’s fine… and I was your first.”

 “You’re sure I wasn’t lying about that?”